docker-hy/docker-hy.github.io/docs/part-2/section-3.md

 :::info Exercise 2.7

 Postgres image uses a volume by default.
-Define manually a volume for the database in a convenient location such as in `./database` so tyo should use now a [bind mount](https://docs.docker.com/storage/bind-mounts/).
+Define manually a volume for the database in a convenient location such as in `./database` so you should use now a [bind mount](https://docs.docker.com/storage/bind-mounts/).
 The image [documentation](https://github.com/docker-library/docs/blob/master/postgres/README.md#where-to-store-data) may help you with the task.

 After you have configured the bind mount volume: